xiaohk/notes/content/note/paper-revision-markup.md

 ## Bonus

 I also like to use `\usepackage{todonotes}` to highlight specific reviewer comments next to my changes.
-To do that, I only need to add `\todo{}` in your new LaTeX files.
+To do that, you only need to add `\todo{}` in your new LaTeX files.

 For example, below is an example of the marked-up revision for our CHI'23 paper [GAM Coach](https://dl.acm.org/doi/10.1145/3544548.3580816) using `latexdiff` and `todonotes`.

 [<img src="https://i.imgur.com/FeDTn7c.png" width="100%">](https://dl.acm.org/doi/10.1145/3544548.3580816)

 {% endraw %}